prokki/ext-datetime/README.md

 // create a datetime object
 $datetime = DateTime::current();

 $clonedImmutable = $datetime->toImmutable();       // only available in class DateTime

 $clonedMutable   = $clonedImmutable->toMutable();  // only available in class DateTimeImmutable
 ```

 #### Manipulating

-Most of the new methods are just short cuts to avoid re-initialization of necessary parameter objects.
+Most of the new methods are short cuts to avoid re-initialization of necessary parameter in your code.

 ##### addHours() / subHours()